The Homethorpe cluster of tower blocks on Hull’s Orchard Park Estate, a few seconds before noon on Sunday 14th July, 2002.

 A job well done.
-In the distance, the Ashthorpe high-rise block awaits demolition at a later date.
+In the distance, the Ashthorpe and – at extreme left of picture – Highcourt high-rise blocks await demolition at a later date.

 Part of the roof survived the fall.
 The short wall at the end of the path once flanked the main entrance to Bridgeman House.
-Glimpsed behind the mass of debris is the Gorthorpe midi-block, which is to be refurbished.
+Glimpsed behind the mass of debris is the Gorthorpe low-rise block.

 Once the rubble of the last demolition had been cleared, all that remained as explicit evident of the Homethorpe high-rise community was a solitary signboard.
 Painted over are the block numbers, used before the flats were given names.
 The sign was taken down during the second week of April 2013 and is now in private ownership.
 In the background is the Orchard Centre.

 To the east of the Homethorpe cluster of three high-rise blocks were two smaller structures, the first multi-storey units to be built on the estate.

 These 10-storey low-rise, or ‘midi’, blocks were situated at the end of Kinthorpe and Laxthorpe cul-de-sacs, and addresses were numbered accordingly, though the main entrances to the otherwise unnamed buildings faced towards Homethorpe.
 Both provided accommodation for residents above a certain age.

 As late as 2013 the plan was to retain the Kinthorpe block along with the low-rise at Gorthorpe while only the Laxthorpe unit would be demolished.
 When changes to proposed sources of funding made refurbishment to a modern standard unfeasible, total removal became the only course.